o19s/elasticsearch-learning-to-rank/README.md

 }
 ```

-Or another promising feature might be a title phrase match, perhaps ignoring the TF*IDF score and sticking with a `constant_score`.
+Or another promising feature might be an overview phrase match, perhaps ignoring the TF*IDF score and sticking with a `constant_score`.

 ```
 {